OUR BOARD

 For 20-plus years Tisha Edwards has combined the reach of public service and agility of the private sector to ensure all families have access to the resources and opportunities they need to succeed.
 Across government and corporate leadership roles, she has fused public policy, programmatic innovation and community engagement to remove the racial inequities that historically have prevented Black and Brown families—and youth in particular—from fulfilling their potential.

-In roles spanning interim CEO of Baltimore City Public Schools, Chief of Staff to the Mayor of Baltimore, President of BridgeEdu and Executive Director of the Mayor’s Office of Children and Family Success, Edwards has grown organizations, restructured systems for maximum impact and managed multi-million-dollar budgets.
+Edwards’ roles span interim CEO of Baltimore City Public Schools, Chief of Staff to the Mayor of Baltimore, President of BridgeEdu and Executive Director of the Mayor’s Office of Children and Family Success, the Chief of Staff to the Maryland gubernatorial campaign of Wes Moore, and Secretary of Appointments for the State of MD, where she advanced representativeness in state government.
+Edwards has grown organizations, restructured systems for maximum impact and managed multi-million-dollar budgets.

 JOSHUA S. SMITH, Ph.D.